sick-appspace-samples/Properties/readme.md

 The file "AddressBookClient.lua" then uses the AddressBook as client to add some Address instances and to print them out.

-### HOw To Run:
+### HOw To Run

 The app can be run with any AppSpace device or the emulator.
 The results of the program logic will be printed to the console.

 ### Topics

-Programming-Pattern, Sample, SICK-AppSpace
+programming-pattern, sample, sick-appspace